Skip to main content

 Research objectives

 The main objective of the project was to provide evidence to underpin contingency planning, policy development and policy communication through assessing the entry, establishment, spread, impact and management of the emerald ash borer (EAB) and bronze birch borer (BBB).
-The emphasis was on reducing the likelihood of their entry and establishment but also in a worst case scenario, to provide evidence on how to cope should the pests succeed in establishing populations in Europe and the UK.
+The emphasis was on reducing the likelihood of their entry and establishment but also, in the worst case scenario, to provide evidence on how to cope should the pests succeed in establishing populations in Europe and the UK.

 Please follow these links for further detail on the project’s objectives, work packages, a list of the project’s key research questions and the research findings and recommendations.